Mohamed-Sherif-ELBOAIRE/Mohamed-Sherif-ELBOAIRE/README.md

 Cairo, EG | mohamed.sherif.elboraie@gmail.com | (+20)1090342885 | [LinkedIn](https://www.linkedin.com/in/mohamed-sherif-elboraie/)

+Feel free to explore the projects and code samples in this repository to gain insights into my data science and machine learning capabilities.
+I am open to freelance opportunities and job vacancies in the field of Data Science and Machine Learning, where I can contribute my skills and knowledge to drive impactful data-driven solutions.

 ## Professional Summary

 - Motivated recent graduate with a BSc in Software Engineering from Helwan University, aspiring to pursue a career in Data Science and ultimately become a Machine Learning Engineer.